Collaboration Between the Diocese of Pittsburgh and the Institute for Ministry Formation at Saint Vincent Seminary to Build a Culture of Accompaniment

 This plan aims to weave accompaniment into the very fabric of the diocese – from diocesan and parish leadership teams to individual parishioners.
 As the 2020 Vatican Directory on Catechesis points out, accompaniment is key for effective evangelization and catechesis.

-To begin the six-part plan, the IMF is excited to offer four 1.5-hour workshops tailored to different groups within the diocese.
+To launch the six-part plan, the IMF offered four 1.5-hour workshops tailored to distinct groups within the Diocese of Pittsburgh.
 Led by Fr.
-Boniface, Dr. Helene Paharik, and Kristin Molitor, these workshops will provide motivation, foundational principles, and initial formation in accompaniment.
+Boniface, Dr. Helene Paharik, and Kristin Molitor, these sessions offered motivation, foundational principles, and initial formation in accompaniment.
+These foundational workshops culminated in step five: a vibrant, day-long, diocese-wide accompaniment workshop held in Pittsburgh on April 12.

 For those seeking to deepen their skills in accompaniment, the IMF offers an advanced formation opportunity through the 5-day SD1: Art of Accompaniment (2-credit) course, held in person at St. Vincent Seminary.
 In this course, students are formed with deployable skills in accompaniment using the Spiritual Inventory developed by Fr.
 Boniface.